flzpfnove/flz-code/README.md

 3.1.2 (2.2) Use INPUT to make user input a number (binary), returns user input, invalid input = make user input a number again

-3.1.2 (2.3 and above) Use INPUT + [default value] to make user input a number (binary), returns user input or default value (in case of invalis input)
+3.1.2 (2.3 and above) Use INPUT + [default value] to make user input a number (binary), returns user input or default value (in case of invalid input)

 3.2   OUTPUT